jamesbriggs/pico-build/README.md

 ---

+**Question:** I'm new to version control but I want to use pico-build.
+Which version control program should I use?

+**Answer:** You should use whatever version control program your company or friend use.
+Github uses git.
+Otherwise svn is my favorite and is the easiest to learn.

+---

 **Question:** How can I ask pico-build to check for changes in dev/ before doing pointless stage and prod deploys?

 **Answer:** As with any Makefile, remove dev from the .PHONY list, and add a filename that changes just after the dev: target (on the same line.)